 Using this advice you can avoid the dreaded bottom-feeding catfish.

 UPDATE 1/17/2013: Notre Dame football player Manti Te’o recently admitted to being catfished by a “girlfriend” he “dated” for three years who claimed to be dying—and later died of leukemia.
 Turns out she never existed.

 Let’s define what “dating” is:

 Dating is when you actually go somewhere with somebody in person.
-You can’t date through instant messages, Facebook comments, and texts.
+You can’t date through instant messages, Facebook comments, web chats, on the phone or texts.